The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 Ready to Switch?
 5 Tips for Switching Specialties in Nursing

-Having taken stock of your reasons for wanting a change in nursing specialties, it’s time to make the switch.
+After considering your reasons for wanting to change nursing specialties, it’s time to make the switch.

 The following are five strategies to keep in mind as you prepare for the transition.